Biometric identification by country: Ukraine

-A bill on biometric passports was approved by Ukraine's Parliament on February 15, 2012.
+A bill on biometric passports was approved by the Ukrainian Parliament on February 15, 2012.
 These passports are to be used for foreign travel only.
 Internal passports so far don't have biometric information.
 An updated version of the law was passed by the Verkhovna Rada of Ukraine on November 20, 2012, taking into account proposals made by the president, and was subsequently signed by the president.
 The new biometric passports are one of the conditions placed on Ukraine by the European Union on the path to easing its visa requirements and eventually moving towards a visa-free regime with the EU.
 These national ID cards will be valid for 10 years and issued at the age of 14, instead of at the age of 16, as previous Ukrainian passports were.
 Verkhovna Rada Commissioner for Human Rights, Valeriya Lutkovska, had criticized the law as it “does not comply with the Constitution of Ukraine and European standards in the sphere of personal data protection, and might infringe on human rights and freedom.”
 The law was also criticized by Oleksandr Hladun from the Institute for Demography and Social Studies of Ukraine.
 He said the adoption such a law on a unified demographic register threatens “to create a police state” in Ukraine, where any information can be collected about any person and used without the person's knowledge.

 According to the new law, each Ukrainian citizen, regardless of his or her age, is obliged to obtain such a passport.
 The previous version of the Ukrainian passports will remain valid until their official expiration dates.